Judith Lewis Herman: Career

-Judith Herman is best known for her contributions to the understanding of trauma and its victims, as set out in her second book, Trauma and Recovery.
+Herman's work focuses on the understanding of trauma and its victims, as set out in her second book, Trauma and Recovery.
 There she distinguishes between single-incident traumas – one-off events – which she termed Type I traumas, and complex or repeated traumas (Type II).
-Type I trauma, according to the United States Veterans Administration's Center for Post Traumatic Stress Disorder, "accurately describes the symptoms that result when a person experiences a short-lived psychological trauma".
+Type I trauma, according to the United States Department of Veterans Affairs Center for Post Traumatic Stress Disorder, "accurately describes the symptoms that result when a person experiences a short-lived psychological trauma".
 Type II – the concept of complex post-traumatic stress disorder (CPTSD) – includes "the syndrome that follows upon prolonged, repeated trauma".
-Although not yet accepted by DSM-IV as a separate diagnostic category, the notion of complex traumas has been found useful in clinical practice, although the eleventh revision of ICD (ICD-11), released in 2018, now includes that diagnosis for the first time.
+Although not yet accepted by DSM-IV as a separate diagnostic category, the notion of complex traumas has been found useful in clinical practice, although the 11th revision of ICD (ICD-11), released in 2018, included that diagnosis for the first time.

-Herman equally influentially set out a three-stage sequence of trauma treatment and recovery.
-The first and most important involved the establishment of safety, which might be especially difficult for people in abusive relationships.
+Herman also set out a three-stage sequence of trauma treatment and recovery.
+The first and most important involved the establishment of safety, which might be especially difficult for those in abusive relationships.
 The second phase involved active work upon the trauma, fostered by that secure base, and employing any of a range of psychological techniques.
 The final stage was represented by an advance to a new post-traumatic life, possibly broadened by the experience of surviving the trauma and all it involved.

-Herman was interviewed by Harry Kreisler, Executive Director of the Institute of International Studies at the University of California at Berkeley, for his ongoing series Conversations with History at the Institute of International Studies, UC Berkeley.
-She is currently working on a study about the effects of the justice system on victims of sexual violence to discover a better way for victims of crimes to interact with what she perceives as an 'adversarial' system of crime and punishment in the U.S.
+Herman is studying the effects of the justice system on victims of sexual violence to discover a better way for victims of crimes to interact with the 'adversarial' system of crime and punishment in the U.S.